ghattisu/AC215_Bloodwise/src/api-service/README.md

 ## Testing for this container
-To run the pytests for this container, use the command `pytest tests/test_chat_utils.py`
+To run the pytests for this container, use the command `pytest tests/test_chat_utils.py` and for integration tests, `python int_tests/test_test.py`

 ![CI int test](../../images/CIimage.jpg)
 Example of the integration tests running locally.